 Another tip would be to use pre-mixed thin-set tile mortar.
 The stuff I used had to be mixed, and it was extremely difficult to work with.

-I decided to be wild and install decorative crown molding.
+One way to enhance the look of our DIY fireplace build was to install decorative crown molding.
 This was another first for me.
 I made a few practice cuts and made a template so I would know how the molding should be oriented on the saw before cutting.

 When all the molding and trim was installed I then a coat of primer and two coats of bright white paint!